 The Bank has complied with imposed Capital Adequacy Ratios during the period.
-As at 31 December 2021, the capital adequacy ratio was 13.45% (in 2020: 13.79%).
+As at 31 December 2022, the capital adequacy ratio was 11.07% (in 2021: 13.45%).

-f) Capital management (continued)
+g) Capital management (continued)

 Risk-Weighted Assets (RWAs)

 Assets are weighted according to broad categories of notional risk, being assigned a risk weighting according to the amount of capital deemed to be necessary to support them.
 Four categories of risk weights (0%, 20%, 50%, and 100%) are applied; for example, cash and money market instruments with Bank of Albania have a zero risk weighting, which means that no capital is required to support the holding of these assets.
 Property and equipment carries a 100% risk weighting, meaning that capital equal to 12% of the carrying amount must support it.